Gianrico Carofiglio

-Gianrico Carofiglio (born 30 May 1961) is a novelist and former anti-Mafia judge in the Italian city of Bari.
+Gianrico Carofiglio (born 30 May 1961) is an Italian novelist and former anti-Mafia judge in the city of Bari.
 His debut novel, Involuntary Witness, published in 2002 and translated into English in 2005 by Patrick Creagh, was published by the Bitter Lemon Press and has been adapted as the basis for a popular television series in Italy.
 The subsequent novels were translated by Howard Curtis and Antony Shugaar.

-Carofiglio won the 2005 Premio Bancarella award for his novel "Il passato è una terra straniera".
+Carofiglio won the 2005 Premio Bancarella award for his novel Il passato è una terra straniera.
 He is also Honorary President of The Edinburgh Gadda Prize which celebrates the work of Carlo Emilio Gadda.

 Background

 Gianrico Carofiglio was born in Bari and has worked for many years as a prosecutor specialized in organized crime.
 He was appointed as advisor of the anti-Mafia committee in the Italian Parliament in 2007 and served as a senator from 2008 to 2013.